grstein/quarkus-distroless-demo/README.md

 ## Building the applications

-Launch the Maven build on the checked out sources of this demo:

 > make build-jvm

 > make build-native

 > make build-distroless

 or

 > make build-all

 ## Show difference in MB